handlebars-lang/docs/src/topics/installation.md

 ### Precompiling Templates

-In the first example, we have loaded the compiler-and-runtime version of Handlebars.
+In the previous example, we have loaded the compiler-and-runtime version of Handlebars.
 It is much more efficient, to compile your templates beforehand and include the precompiled version in your website.
 You can include the smaller runtime and the browser does not have to compile the templates before running them.